 Cloud platform services, also known as Platform as a Service (PaaS), provide cloud components to certain software while being used mainly for creating applications.
 In other words, PaaS offers a framework for developers upon which they can build applications.

-This kind of cloud service is highly available and, for most of the time, cost-effective.
+This kind of cloud service is highly available and, most of the time, cost-effective.

-The pitfalls to PaaS is quite similar to that of SaaS, i.e. potentially low customisation, hard to migrate to other providers, and low operational control for customers.
+The pitfalls of PaaS is quite similar to that of SaaS, i.e. potentially low customisation, hard to migrate to other providers, and low operational control for customers.

 Infrastructure as a Service (IaaS)

-Infrastructure as a service (IaaS) is a type of cloud computing service that offers essential compute, storage, and networking resources on demand.
-IaaS allows customers to operate their businesses with a high level of computing power without the need to invest in hardware, nor managing and developing a physical data centre.
+Infrastructure as a service (IaaS) is a type of cloud computing service that offers essential computing, storage, and networking resources on demand.
+IaaS allows customers to operate their businesses with a high level of computing power without the need to invest in hardware, or manage and develop a physical data centre.

 IaaS provides the same technologies and capabilities as a traditional data centre without having to physically maintain or manage it.
 IaaS clients can still access their servers and storage directly, but it is all outsourced through a “virtual data centre” in the cloud.